-Our 2020-21 allocation of £109,065 will be used to support children based on the identified needs of this group of learners.
+This academic year we have received two alloctions.
+In addition to the pupil premium, the govewrnment have also allocated schools a recovery premium in light of the impact of the Covid-19 pandemic.
+Our 2021-22 pupil premium allocation of £110,290 and recovery premium allocation of £11,890 will be used to support children based on the identified needs of this group of learners.
 The pupil premium lead for the school is Mrs Lucas (Inclusion Lead) and the link governor is Mr Hunt.
 Our three-year strategy feeds into the school development plan and is continually reviewed so further areas of support can be identified and positive gains made.
 Funding has predominantly been used to develop the quality of teaching and learning across the school and to target and support children and their families through intervention, precision teaching and parental support where a need is identified.
 These programmes are of an academic and nurturing nature.

 Although children in Reception, Year 1 and Year 2 are entitled to a free school meal, the school will only receive pupil premium funding if you have completed the application.

 If you believe that your child is entitled to a free school meal please see Mrs Davis or Mrs Mahon in the school office or you can follow this link to download a form and apply online: https://www.staffordshire.gov.uk/education/Educational-awards-benefits/FreeSchoolMeals/Overview.aspx

 Strategy review 2019-20 (January 2020 prior to national lockdown due to Covid-19 pandemic)